Filamer Christian University

 Filamer Christian University, Inc. (FCUI) is a private Protestant Christian university located in Roxas City, Capiz, Philippines.
 It is affiliated with the Convention of Philippine Baptist Churches.

 History

 The university has its origins in the founding of Capiz Home School in 1904 by Rev. and Mrs. Joseph Robbins with the help of the American Baptist Foreign Mission Society.
 In 1952, it took the name of Filamer Christian Institute and Filamer Christian College in 1985.
 It became a university in 2010.

-School seal

-The Outer Circle Official Seal of Filamer Christian University represents the programs and services that Filamer offers.
-The Inner Circle symbolizes the development of the individual's well-rounded personality.
-The Equilateral Triangle inside the circle stands for the three balanced components of human potentialities: the spiritual, the intellectual, and the physical with the spiritual aspect as the base.
-The Cross represents the victorious Christ as the center.
-The symbol emphasizes the love of God.
-The Sun represents the illuminating light and eternal hope for every person who searched for truth and wisdom.
-The number 1904 stands for the year the school was founded.